Meet the Board & Facilitators

 2. When do we feel most happily and usefully whole?

-Who are we, and what’s this whole thing all about?
-Well, we are a sober, husband and wife team, and have been active in the recovery community for over 30 years.
-In that time we have definitely discovered where our hearts live, and have uncovered a few of our gifts.
 Our hopes have always been that one day we would find out how God could use us best, and the day arrived.
 We are forever grateful.
 Finally realizing that we are standing on the path and ready to take full responsibility for this mission, is awesome and scary all at the same time.
 Our commitment is to fear less, and remain faith-FULL, as we step forward.